Are you choosing a sleeper sofa? Wondering which ones are the most comfortable? We’ve done the research, and the verdict

-High-Quality Materials (for the price) – With faux leather upholstery material, sturdy padding, and chrome legs (finished metal), the design is stylish yet durable.
+High-Quality Materials (for the price) – With faux leather upholstery material, sturdy padding, and chrome legs (finished metal), it is stylish yet durable.

 Perfect for Small Spaces

 Returns and Warranty – 30 Days free replacements or returns and a one-year warranty.

-7. Joybird Hughes Sofa – Comfortable Sofa Bed for Daily Use
+7. Joybird Hughes Sofa – Comfortable for Daily Use

 The Hughes Sleeper Sofa from Joybird, which has been accredited by wirecutter as building some of the best couches ever, is the sofa bed you want to save up for if you’re going to be using it every day.